Modal logical aspects of provability predicates and consistency statements

 The starting point for this hierarchy is Fitting, Marek, and Truszczy\'nski's pure logic of necessitation $\N$ \cite{FMT}.
-The second author proved that $\N$ is the provability logic of all provability predicates by using the relational semantics developed by Fitting et al. Moreover, it is proved that the logics $\mathsf{N4}$, $\mathsf{NR}$, and $\mathsf{NR4}$ obtained from $\N$ by adding some of the axiom $\mathsf{4}$: $\Box A \to \Box \Box A$ and the Rosser rule \textsc{Ros}: $\dfrac{\neg A}{\neg \Box A}$ are also arithmetically complete.
+The second author proved in \cite{Kura24} that $\N$ is the provability logic of all provability predicates by using the relational semantics developed by Fitting et al. Moreover, it is proved that the logics $\mathsf{N4}$, $\mathsf{NR}$, and $\mathsf{NR4}$ obtained from $\N$ by adding at least one of the axiom $\mathsf{4}$: $\Box A \to \Box \Box A$ and the Rosser rule \textsc{Ros}: $\dfrac{\neg A}{\neg \Box A}$ are also arithmetically complete.
 The second aim of this paper is to prove the arithmetical completeness for the logics $\NP$, $\ND$, $\NPF$, and $\NDF$.
-The proof proceeds by first establishing the modal completeness and the finite frame property of these logics with respect to the relational semantics due to Fitting et al., and then extend the Solovay-style method to obtain their arithmetical completeness.
+The proof proceeds by first establishing the modal completeness and the finite frame property of these logics with respect to the relational semantics due to Fitting et al. Here, a modal logic $L$ is said to have the finite frame property if for any formula $A$, $A$ is provable in $L$ if and only if $A$ is valid in all finite frames validating all theorems of $L$.
+Then, we extend the Solovay-style method to obtain arithmetical completeness for the logics $\NP$, $\ND$, $\NPF$, and $\NDF$.
 The case of $\NDF$, in particular, requires a crucial refinement of Arai's construction of Rosser provability predicates \cite{Arai}.